Tearever/ScrapingTheeWeb/README.md

 ## How to use:
 #### 1. Make sure to activate the conda environment made by the requirement.yaml file, ```conda activate some_name```
 #### 2. Use ```conda list``` and look for the scrapy package to double check to see if it is installed.
 If not you can simply use, ```pip install scrapy```.
 #### 3. Navigate over to the articleScrapper directory through command line interface (Terminal - mac, Command Prompt - Windows) .
-You need the parent directory, so please make sure you are not in the other directory named articleScrapper.
+You need the parent directory, so please make sure you are not in the sub directory named articleScrapper.
 Check by using ```dir``` or ```ls```, there should be two items listed: a folder named articleSpider and scrapy.cfg
 #### 4. If everything seems in check try using ```scrapy crawl articleSpider```.
 If everything is setup properly this should generate five text files with data from each article